 Supercharging teamwork with collaboration and communication tools

 Establishing collaboration tools supercharges teams to create better outcomes.
-HR leaders can play a pivotal role in creating and tapping into talent ecosystems, understanding where the talent exists, encouraging communication which breaks down the traditional silos found between teams and departments, and facilitating conversations which help to spread innovative thinking throughout the company.
+HR leaders can play a pivotal role in creating and tapping into talent ecosystems, understanding where the talent exists, encouraging communication that breaks down the traditional silos found between teams and departments, and facilitating conversations that help to spread innovative thinking throughout the company.

 As the Deloitte study explains, “The next frontier in teaming is superteams: combinations of people and technology leveraging their complementary capabilities to pursue outcomes at a speed and scale not otherwise possible.”

 A database of employee skills can allow HR leaders and managers to identify individuals best positioned to contribute the most to potential superteams, establishing lines of communication (for instance through channels in Microsoft Teams) which cut through the digital divide to create a network of coaches and mentors.

 Embracing disruption with innovation strategies